-One of the more common serious health problems for dogs is kidney disease, and it affects more pets than people realize.
+One of the more common serious health problems for dogs is kidney disease, which affects more pets than people realize.

 What is Kidney Disease?

-Many things can cause kidney disease in dogs, including birth defects, poor diet, high blood pressure, bacterial infections and diseases associated with the canine's immune system (Ettinger, Feldman; 2010).
+Many things can cause kidney disease in dogs, including birth defects, poor diet, high blood pressure, bacterial infections, and diseases associated with the canine's immune system (Ettinger, Feldman; 2010).

-The two are closely related (Polzin et al. 2013), therefore dog kidney disease diet is a big part of essential treatment that's often required for any canine with kidney problems to get better.
+The two are closely related (Polzin et al. 2013); therefore dog kidney disease diet is a big part of essential treatment that's often required for any canine with kidney problems to get better.

-While you can follow the below guidelines to better understand the concept of dog kidney disease diet, make sure to go over this dietary plan with your vet.
-I will also make it easy for you to understand.
+While you can follow the below guidelines better to understand the concept of a dog kidney disease diet, make sure to go over this dietary plan with your vet.

 The current scientific and veterinary consensus on the treatment diet for dogs with kidney disease is as follows (Jacob et al. 2002):